 - Direct live broadcasts, films and recordings, or non-broadcast programming for public entertainment or education.

-TV Directors with little to no experience tend to make between $31780 and $45140 while the more experienced ones make over $104780 per year.
+TV Directors with little to no experience tend to make between $34450 and $48520 while the more experienced ones can earn over $110350 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A TV Director is to move to a higher paying state like CA. Right now, the highest paying states for TV Directors are CA, NY, NJ, DC and IL.
+One of the easiest ways to increase your salary as a Stage, Motion Pictures, Television and Radio Director is to move to a higher paying state like NY.
+Right now, the highest paying states for TV Directors are NY, CA, NJ, DC and CT.

-3 other factors that can increase your salary as A TV Director is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Stage, Motion Pictures, Television and Radio Director is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other TV Directors what degree they had when they got the job and most of them said they had a Bachelors degree followed by Post-bachelor certificate.
+We asked other TV Directors what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons